trailofbits/cargo-unmaintained/README.md

 Usage: cargo unmaintained [OPTIONS]

 Options:
-      --fail-fast       Exit as soon as an unmaintained dependency is found --imprecise       Do not check whether a package's repository contains the package; enables checking last commit timestamps using the GitHub API, which is faster, but
+      --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained dependency is found --imprecise       Do not check whether a package's repository contains the package; enables checking last commit timestamps using the GitHub API, which is faster, but